 exposure to bloodborne pathogens

 You can start your career in dentistry in as little as 9 months!

 Information in this website is designed to assist current and prospective students of the Dental Assisting Program.The Dental Assisting Program at Lane Community College prepares its graduates for employment in the dental setting, with emphasis on current concepts of clinical chairside assisting.
 The program is fully accredited, by the Commission on Dental Accreditation (CODA), and is recognized by the Dental Assisting National Board

-A dental assistant may serve as a clinical chair side assistant, secretary-bookkeeper, office manager, or laboratory technician.
-Our program focuses on clinical chair side skills, and prepares the student for employment in all areas of dental assisting including the dental specialties of orthodontics, pedodontics, periodontics, prosthodontics and oral surgery.
+A dental assistant may serve as a clinical chairside assistant or work in dental office administration.
+Our program focuses on clinical chairside skills, and prepares the student for employment in all areas of dental assisting including the dental specialties of orthodontics, pedodontics, periodontics, prosthodontics and oral surgery.